 But what about heat?
 Whether you use heat or ice (or a combination of the two) depends on how long it's been since the initial injury.
 Injuries that respond well to cold and/or heat therapy include:

-The Two Phases of Injury and Recovery
+The Two Phases of Workout Injuries and Recovery

-The recovery phase follows the acute phase and can last from a few days to a few weeks.
-During the recovery phase, you’ll often notice continued swelling, reduced range of motion and tissue soreness.
-If you’ve sprained your ankle or knee, you’ll have trouble putting weight on the affected leg.
+Recovery Phase: This follows the acute phase and can last from a few days to a few weeks.
+During the recovery phase, you'll often notice continued swelling, reduced range of motion and tissue soreness.
+If you've sprained your ankle or knee, you'll have trouble putting weight on the affected leg.

 - Commercially made cold wraps